tobyli/Screen2Vec/README.md

 ## Other files

-The following files are used in the testing infrastructure of our baseline models:
+The following files were used in the testing infrastructure of our baseline models.
+These are not needed for general use in the Screen2Vec pipeline and therefore have been stored in the sub-directory baseline to avoid clutter/confusion.
+However, if you desire to run these scripts, they should be moved to the main directory:
 - for_baselines.py
 - modeltester_baseline.py
 - write_baseline_models.py